 Vancouver Vaisakhi Parade

-Put on by the Khalsa Diwan Society, the Vancouver Vaisakhi Festival usually takes place the week of April 13th.
-In 2018 it was on Saturday, April 14, from 11 am to 5 pm starting at the KDS Ross Sikh Temple at 8000 Ross Street in Vancouver.
+Put on by the Khalsa Diwan Society, the Vancouver Vaisakhi Festival usually takes place on a Saturday during the week of April 13th starting at the KDS Ross Sikh Temple at 8000 Ross Street in Vancouver.

-The Vancouver parade starts each year at 11 am at the Ross Sikh Temple and proceeds down Marine Drive, up Main Street, along 49th Avenue, south at Fraser, east along 57th Avenue and then down Ross Street back to the temple.
+The Vancouver parade starts each year at 11:00 am at the Ross Sikh Temple and proceeds down Marine Drive, up Main Street, along 49th Avenue, south at Fraser, east along 57th Avenue and then down Ross Street back to the temple.
+Everything is done by between around 4:00 and 5:00 pm.

 Click Vancouver Vaisakhi for photos and more information.